 When a character attempts a maneuver in combat, like grappling or tackling or shoving or disarming, roll two attacks.
 If both succeed, the maneuver occurs (optionally: damage as well).
-If one succeeds, choose: partial success, success at a cost, (optionally: only one of damage or maneuver).
+If one succeeds, choose: partial success, the object once they come in sight of it.
+This kind of search success at a cost, (optionally: only one of damage or maneuver).
 If neither succeed, the character fails and finds themselves in a disadvantaged position.